Southside Beach: About the beach

 It is a surf beach west of Torquay.
 It is about 30 minutes drive from Geelong.

 Signs at both ends of the beach are regularly vandalised or stolen, and the exact legal area can be hard to identify.
 The beach is very flat and tides come in a very long way.
 Only a narrow strip of sand remains at high tide and caution is advised when selecting a spot to set up.

 There are no lifesavers patrolling this beach at any time therefore caution must be taken when in the water.

 How to get there

 The beach is south west of Bells Beach and north east of Point Addis.
 It replaced the previously legal beach just west of Point Addis when that beach's status was revoked.
 Most nudists remain at the 'revoked' area.

 Access is via either a long and steep walk from the westernmost carpark at Bells Beach, or via a staircase from Point Addis Rd.
-Pt Addis Rd runs south from a 90 degree bend in the Great Ocean Rd south of Jarosite Rd.
-Jarosite Rd/Bells Beach Rd provides access to the Bells Beach carparks.
+Pt Addis Rd runs south from a 90 degree bend in the Great Ocean Road south of Jarosite Rd.
+Jarosite Road/Bells Beach Road provides access to the Bells Beach carparks.